ambition-trial/ambition/bin/README-droplet.rst

   $ certbot --nginx

-Apply to both sites and selected to redirect all traffic to HTTPS.
+Configure for both ``xxx.ambition.clinicedc.org`` and xxx.uat.ambition.clinicedc.org``and selected to redirect all traffic to HTTPS.

 Check the files

 .. code-block:: bash

   $ sudo nginx -t

 Restart nginx